Muskann86/Muskann86/README.md

 <h1 align="center">Hi 👋, I'm Fatoumata</h1>

-<h3 align="center">I am looking for a company for a 24 month internship, with 3 weeks within the company and 1 week in the school.</h3>
+<h3 align="center">I am looking for a company for a 24 month internship, with 3 weeks within the company and 1 week in at school.</h3>

 &nbsp;